 This is crime of a Class 6 felony if any of these actions cause damage to another person’s property valued at $1,000 or more.

-Technical measures implemented by electronic mail service providers to screen e-mails (spam) and action taken by parents to monitor the computer usage of their minor children are not prohibited by this section of the Code of Virginia.
+Technical measures implemented by electronic mail service providers to screen e-mails (spam) and action taken by parents to monitor the computer usage of their minor children are not prohibited.